bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 The moving average has many applications, in finance it's often used to generate trading signals for stocks.
 You can use it to forecast your weight and support decision making.

-How can machine learning be applied to improve the accuracy of those forecasts?

-Regression algorithms are foundational in machine learning, they try to find a linear relationship between a independent variable (like time) and an dependent variable (like weight).
+Machine learning can be applied to improve the accuracy of your forecasts.
+Regression algorithms are foundational in machine learning, you use them to try and find a linear relationship between an independent variable (like time) and a dependent variable (like weight).

 Here is the output of a model I fitted to real weight data using ridge regression, the predictions from the model are in green and the actual values are in blue.